 01 of 05

-This classic homemade salsa recipe uses all fresh ingredients, so it's perfect for summer.
+This classic homemade tomato salsa recipe uses all fresh ingredients, so it's perfect for summer.
 The recipe has a few unusual spices added to it for another layer of flavor, including cumin, chili powder, and cayenne.
 Since nothing is cooked, this salsa is considered a raw food and is perfect for raw food or vegan eaters.
 Try it alone, with veggies, chips, or anything else you can think of.

 02 of 05

 This salsa is summer fruit at it's finest!
 Succulent mangos combine with heavenly peaches, a bit of sweet onion, and all the usual fresh homemade salsa ingredients, including a squeeze of lime and fresh cilantro.
-With ingredients so good in this homemade mango salsa recipe, it's hard to go wrong!
+With ingredients so good in this homemade mango and peach salsa recipe, it's hard to go wrong!

 03 of 05